New York Attorney General elections: 2010

 The 2010 election was held on November 2, 2010.
 Eric Schneiderman was elected to replace incumbent Andrew Cuomo who successfully ran for governor.

 2014

 The 2014 election was held on November 4, 2014.
 Eric Schneiderman was reelected for a second term.

 2018

 The 2018 election was held on November 6, 2018.
 Letitia James was elected to replace Eric Schneiderman, who resigned as attorney general.

 2022

+The 2022 election was held on November 8, 2022.
+Letitia James was reelected for a second term.